mosTavassoli/RunTogether-UX/M3/milestone3.md

 ### Non-trivial list of potential changes
-Based on the feedback, we came to these potential changes.
+Based on the feedbacks, we came to these potential changes.

 | # | Changes  | Rating
 | ------| -----------| ------|